Lesilva/BetterSpinner/README.md

 # BetterSpinner
 If you like developing Android, you must "hate" Spinners.
 I had countless issues with Spinners and I decided to make a new one.
 BetterSpinner is using AutoCompleteTextView to do what a Spinner really should do.

 ## Screenshots
 ![BetterSpinner](./screenshot/screenshot.gif)

+## Examples
+The demo is a showcase of the functionality of the library.

 ## Usage
 BetterSpinner can be used just like [AutoCompleteTextView](http://developer.android.com/reference/android/widget/AutoCompleteTextView.html).